-Most people don’t realize that bank fees are a silent killer to budget travel.
+Most people don’t realize that bank fees are a silent killer to budget travel in China.
 You don’t see them until you get home.
 The worst part is that it seems like an unavoidable problem, but it’s not.

-Don’t exchange money at the airport.
+- Don’t exchange (much) money at the airport.
 This goes for anywhere around the world, and China is no different.
-It’s tempting to exchange money here but it’s best to avoid it if at all possible.
-The exchange rates are terrible.
-At the very least, exchange just enough to get a taxi to your hotel.
+It’s tempting to exchange money here but it’s best to keep it to a minimum (i.e. what you’ll need to get a cab into town).
+The exchange rates are absolutely terrible.

-Choose your credit card wisely: The problem with most credit cards is that they will usually tack on a 3% fee to any foreign transaction.
+- Choose your credit card wisely: The problem with most credit cards is that they will usually tack on a 3% fee to any foreign transaction.
 That could add up.
-There are credit cards such as some Capital One, Chase, and American Express cards that don’t have any foreign transactions fees.
+There are some great travel credit cards that not only earn you points, they also don’t have any foreign transactions fees.
 Research this and get it!

-Bring your credit card and ATM card: Cash is a necessity in China, so you’ll need to bring your ATM card with you.
-Thankfully, ATMs in China often offer the best exchange rates, comparable to many traveler’s cheques.
+- Bring your credit card and ATM card: Cash is a necessity in China since travelers can’t easily use China’s popular mobile payment systems like WeChat and Alipay, so you’ll need to bring your ATM card with you.
+Thankfully, ATMs in China often offer the best exchange rates.
 Again, some banks have partnerships with Chinese banks, so check with your bank before you leave and use those ATM’s to avoid fees.

 Tip #5: Consider an English Teaching Job

-One of the cheapest ways possible to travel around China is to work here.
+One of the cheapest ways possible to travel around the region is to teach English in China.
 Perhaps you’re not in a position to do that in your career, but if you can it’s worth researching.